OsaPL/Versus-Brawl/README.md

 # Versus-Brawl
 ## THE Overgrowth Versus mode overhaul
+I had a dream mod I wanted to make 5 yrs ago, and I didnt really try to make it.
+I've done a basic 4 player mod, and called it a day.

+After dusting it off, and having a complete blast with my buddies, I decided now is the time.

+No more wonky scripts, no more boring maps, no more rabbits (<sub>okay few rabbits can stay</sub>), no more maps that are hard to create.

+I say, slash, bonk, impale and do whatever else you want to do with your friends (<sub>ew, not that, gross</sub>).

+*Pro tip: I really recommend using Steams Remote Play Together.*

 # Quick disclaimer:
 There are things missing atm:
-- No respawn handling
+- No timer based respawn handling
 - No ability to team up
 - No modifications to the default character scripts
+- No generic gamemode interface
+- No events/hotspots for new gamemodes implementation

 Some of the functionality will come eventually, once I have laid the foundation by developing these features.
 Anything marked by 👻 is missing atm.

 # Fixed/Reworked
 - 2/3/4 player support, with UI help and gamepad support
+- Players should no longer get their Id swapped, resulting in gamepads being always correctly arranged
+- Two maps that arent just a gm_flatgrass (👻6 planned, atleast 1 per mode)
-- Only a single level script and basic prefabs needed to create a map.
+- Only a single level script and few basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
-- Ability to change race on respawn
+- Ability to change race on respawn, with each race having diffrent stats and a unique trait
 - `F8` now does a hard-reload of the map (this saved me EONS of time)
-- 👻SuperEasy to extend with new races (mostly true, but there are still few hardcoded places)
+- 👻SuperEasy<sup>TM</sup> to extend with new races (mostly true, but there are still few hardcoded places)
 - 👻Warmup round for setup (ok this kinda works, but no respawning)
 - 👻Randomized character apperance (almost completely done, missing some variants)
 - 👻Easy to extend with new gamemodes